This website is run by Young Lives, a research project based at the Department of International Development, University of Oxford.

 We want as many people as possible to be able to use this website and are currently in the process of updating it to comply with the Web Content Accessibility Guidelines version 2.1 AA standard (WCAG).

 In November 2020 Olamalu conducted an audit of the site.
 The audit checked the homepage, a basic page, a webform, and other important page types (featuring images, video, audio and dynamic content) as well as navigation pages including the site map and search.
-Following this audit, Young Lives is working with Olamalu on the issues that have been highlighted to ensure all content is compliant.
-We aim to complete this work as part of a wider update to the Young Lives website by Spring 2021.
+Following this audit, Young Lives is working with Olamalu on the issues that were highlighted to ensure all content is compliant.
+We aim to complete this work as part of a wider update to the Young Lives website by Autumn 2021.

 Over the coming months the following changes will be actioned so our website can meet its Accountability requirements: